atimmer/devwars-minecraft/README.md

 > Create a "start game" button at the start of the page that starts the game

 We completed 5 objectives and that resulted in 10 points.

+## What is DevWars?

+DevWars is a competition where developers compete to create something in under an our.
+More information can be found on [reddit](https://reddit.com/r/devwars) and [twitch](http://twitch.tv/devwars/)